Akuli/BananaGUI/docs/tutorial.rst

      ...
    ValueError: there's already a child, cannot add()

-This is because BananaGUI windows are ``widgets.Bin`` instances.
+This is because BananaGUI windows are instances of :class:`bananagui.widgets.Bin`.
 Bin widgets can have one child or no children at all.
 This may feel stupid right now, but BananaGUI would be more complicated without widgets like this.

 You can get the child of a Bin widget after adding it using the ``child`` attribute.